 Phone: (412) 268-7126

-Professor, Engineering and Public Policy and Electrical and Computer Engineering, CHIEF TECHNOLOGIST AT THE FEDERAL COMMUNICATIONS COMMISSION.
+Professor, Engineering and Public Policy / Electrical and Computer Engineering.

 Technology and policy issues of computer and telecommunications networks, electronic commerce, and technology policy.

 Professor Peha's research addresses social and policy issues that are inseparable from the technological evolution of computer and telecommunications networks.
 One such area is wireless systems.
 A shortage of available spectrum impedes the creation of valuable new wireless products and services.
 This shortage can be greatly alleviated through new regulations that take advantage of emerging technology.
 Another area of wireless research concerns the communications systems used by emergency responders, such as firefighters, paramedics, and police.
 Changes to both technologies and policies associated with these systems can save lives, as well lowering costs and conserving spectrum.